-Ongoing partnership continues with immense gratitude via organisations such as Family Fund, Young Lives vs Cancer and the Gavin Glynn Foundation.
-Both Support Workers continue to offer activities to children and young people indirectly through partners such as Barretstown, the Ellen MacArthur Trust, Over the Wall Camps and VICTA.
+Ongoing partnership continues with immense gratitude via organisations such as Family Fund, Young Lives vs Cancer, the Free Kicks Foundation, and the Gavin Glynn Foundation.
+We continue to offer activities to children and young people indirectly through partners such as Barretstown, the Ellen MacArthur Trust, and VICTA.

-New partnerships have enhanced support for people affected by Rb and include Love Oliver who financially and practically support families travelling from Scotland for treatment; and Free Kicks who gift our members experiences and free events tickets.
+New partnerships have enhanced support for people affected by Rb and include wish organisation Molly Ollys; and Box4Kids who gift our members experiences and free events tickets.